Best water bottle for MTB – stay properly hydrated without a riding pack

 -

-Although the valve will self-seal it must be closed to close the muckgaurd
+Although the valve will self-seal it must be closed to close the muckguard

-The Polar Bottle Breakaway Muck Insulated has a bold claim in that its triple wall insulation can keep water cold twice as long as other cycling water bottles.
-In our testing, it’s difficult to say if it was truly twice as long, but the Breakaway Muck certainly outlasted most other insulated water bottles when it came to keeping our liquids cold.
+The Polar Bottle Breakaway Muck Insulated has a bold claim in that its triple-wall insulation can keep water cold twice as long as other cycling water bottles.
+In our testing, it’s difficult to say if it was truly twice as long, but the Breakaway Muck certainly outlasted most other insulated water bottles when it came to keeping liquids cold.

-A bonus feature of the insulation is that it works in reverse as well – in very cold conditions, the Breakaway Muck can keep your water from freezing.
-Offered in various colors and patterns, the Breakaway Muck isn’t the best-looking water bottle for racers.
-It is medium-large at 24oz, which is perfect for training but maybe not for racing.
+A bonus feature of the insulation is that it works in reverse as well – in very cold conditions, the Breakaway Muck can stop water from freezing.
+It also comes in various colors and sizes.

-The long-neck design of the Polar Bottle Breakaway Muck isn’t the easiest to clean, but it is dishwasher-safe which is a huge plus.
+We found the long-neck design of the Polar Bottle Breakaway Muck to be harder than most to clean, but it is dishwasher-safe which is a huge plus.

 Elite Jet